 You’ll most likely have to back off the weight to do this correctly but your longevity as a lifter will be extended practicing safe, consistent form.

-When I say assistance muscles, I mean all of the muscle groups necessary in building a bigger Deadlift.
+When I say deadlift muscles, I mean all of the muscle groups necessary for building a bigger Deadlift.

 From the top to the bottom, here are all of the major muscle groups necessary to build a bigger Deadlift.